-The individual teacher sets home learning on a regular basis.
-It is intended that completing set tasks at home will help develop better study habits.
-Home learning may vary in nature but an expectation that children read regularly at home exists across all grades.
+The individual teacher sets home learning regularly.
+It is intended that completing assigned tasks at home will help develop better study habits.
+Home learning may vary in nature, but an expectation that children regularly read at home exists across all grades.

-Home learning for Kindergarten and Year 1 students mostly consists of reading.
+Home learning for Kindergarten students mainly consists of reading.

-Students in Years 2 to 6 are given English and mathematics home learning, in addition to reading on a weekly basis.
+Students in Years 1 to 6 are given English and mathematics home learning and reading every week.
 Assignments may be set for this age group as well.

-Parents are welcome to obtain a copy of our home learning policy, which is in line with the departmental guidelines.
+Parents are welcome to obtain a copy of our home learning policy, which aligns with the departmental guidelines.

-House Systems
+House systems

-All students are placed in a house team to enable them to participate in friendly competitions within the school.
-The purpose of the house system is to develop within the children, a sense of co-operation with others and a pride in their team and school.
+All students are placed in a house team to participate in friendly competitions within the school.
+The purpose of the house system is to develop within the children a sense of co-operation with others and pride in their team and school.